gabischool/Week18_Task_Management_NodeJS/README.md

    ```
 5. The server will run on `http://localhost:3000`

-### API Documentation

-For detailed information about the API endpoints and how to use them, please refer to the [STUDENT_ASSIGNMENT.md](STUDENT_ASSIGNMENT.md) file included in this project.

 ### Task 2: Understanding the Current Implementation

 The project currently has a basic task management API with the following structure: